Priyal03/priyal03/README.md

 ## Contact/Connect Me

 Feel free to reach out to me via [email](mailto:pxp6118@mavs.uta.com) for collaboration opportunities or hire me or just to say hello!
+I take pleasure in discussing business ideas around anything and believe in going with the flow.
+I used to geek out on software issues before with tech buddies, but not anymore.